krishnan5307/DVC-Git-Versioning-demo-/README.md

       - git checkout main

-## only we can switch to a particular data dvc versioing we done after checkinout that particular git versioing
-## both goes hand in hand
+only we can switch to a particular data dvc versioing we done after checkinout that particular git versioing both goes hand in hand

-## each time when we go to that particular versioing we can see data/data.txt getting changed to that particular data and that hashing in data/data.txt.dvc getting chnaged to that particlar hash. #
+each time when we go to that particular versioing we can see data/data.txt getting changed to that particular data and that hashing in data/data.txt.dvc getting chnaged to that particlar hash. #
-# This is bcoz the changes from 'git checkout <id>' will chnaes data/data.txt as it is tracked by git and this in turn will fetch that particualr hashing id data from '.dvc/cache' and this wil updated in data/data.txt
+This is bcoz the changes from 'git checkout <id>', will chnaes data/data.txt as it is tracked by git and this in turn will fetch that particualr hashing id data from '.dvc/cache' and this wil updated in data/data.txt

+# incase u need to create a feature branch and later push it to remote repo or main/master branch

+# Create a New Branch:
+      - git branch new-branch-name
+# Switch to the New Branch:
+      - git checkout new-branch-name
+# single command to create and switch to the new branch:
+      - git checkout -b new-branch-name
+# Make Changes and Commit:
+      - git add .
+      - git commit -m "Your commit message here"
+# Push the New Branch to the Remote Repository:
+      - git push origin new-branch-name
+This step is optional, and you can skip it if you are working locally

+# Set the New Branch as Default:
+      - git branch -m main
+      - git push -u origin main
+If you want to make the new branch your "master" branch, you can rename it locally and push the changes:
+Replace "main" with the desired name for your default branch.

+ the remote main branch has changes that your local branch (new_branch) does not have.
+To resolve this, you need to fetch the changes from the remote main branch, merge them into your local branch, and then push your changes again.
+Here's the sequence of commands you can use:

+# Switch to your feature branch
+ - git checkout new_branch

+# Fetch the latest changes from the remote repository
+ - git fetch

+# Merge the changes from the remote main branch into your feature branch
+ - git merge origin/main
+Resolve any merge conflicts if there are any

+# Push your changes to the remote main branch
+ - git push origin new_branch:main